-In 2020 we all need something sweet to chew on, both figuratively and literally.
-The Great British Baking Show delivers exactly that, and - thank the pastry goddesses -the new series has just started to hit Netflix.
-The British import has taken the internet by storm for the past few years and with new episodes now added weekly it's likely to be taking up even more of the conversation.
+We all need something sweet to chew on, both figuratively and literally.
+The Great British Baking Show delivers exactly that, and (thank the pastry goddesses) the new series has just hit Netflix.
+The British import has taken the internet by storm for the past few years and, with new episodes added weekly, it's likely to be taking up even more of the conversation.
 So what makes it so special?
 And why should you care about these British bakers and their delightful creations?

-For years cooking shows were filled with edgy editing, stressful musical cues, and high stakes competition.
+For years cooking shows were filled with edgy editing, stressful musical cues, and high-stakes competition.
 Chopped, Iron Chef, Masterchef, Hell's Kitchen, and their ilk established a hard-edged world of cooking shows based on technique, competition, and ego.
 And there is, of course, a space for that.
-But sometimes we need something softer that centers on kindness and sharing, imperfect bakes and innuendo; The Great British Baking Show delivers that and more.
+But sometimes we need something softer that centers on kindness and sharing, imperfect bakes and innuendo — The Great British Baking Show delivers that and more.

-If you like eccentrics there are plenty to be found and the best thing is, aside from a couple of shocking controversies, the contestants get on incredibly well.
+If you like eccentrics there are plenty to be found and the best thing is — aside from a couple of shocking controversies — the contestants get on incredibly well.
 One of the greatest joys of the show comes from seeing the bakers helping each other out and watching the burgeoning friendships grow.
-With each of the challenges timed, rarely an episode passes when someone doesn't assist a tentmate to finish a bake or to display their delightful goods properly.
+With each of the challenges timed, rarely an episode passes when someone doesn't assist a tentmate to finish a bake or help them display their delicious goods properly.

 Speaking of those delightful goods, there are all sorts of incredible creations on the show.
 From bread-shaped sculptures to classic French patisserie, a Tom Delonge portrait cake, and plenty of cookies, The Great British Baking Show is a visual feast.
 Ever wanted how to make a medieval pie?
 Maybe a Victorian cake that looks like a tennis court?
 Then you're in luck.
 Even though you'll likely find something you'll want to bake, the show never puts education over entertainment, more focused on the personalities that fill the tent than the recipes.

-The hosts are joined by two judges; in the original run of the series its baking gurus Paul Hollywood and Mary Berry, and later on Mary gets replaced by Prue Leith due to a network change in the UK.
-In fact, it was controversial that Paul continued despite the show's new home.
-No matter who the judges are, their role is the same: to be funny, sometimes a little harsh, but mostly to be celebratory.
-And the validation that everyone wants more than anything is a handshake from Hollywood himself, so keep your eye out for those momentous moments.
+The hosts are joined by two judges — in the original run of the series, it was baking gurus Paul Hollywood and Mary Berry.
+Later on, Mary was replaced by Prue Leith, due to a network change in the UK.
+In fact, it was highly controversial at the time that Paul continued despite the show's new home.
+But no matter who the judges are, their role is the same: to be funny, sometimes a little harsh, but mostly to be celebratory.
+And the validation that every baker wants, more than anything, is a handshake from Paul Hollywood himself, so keep your eye out for those momentous moments.

 Get the latest updates, reviews and unmissable series to watch and more!

-Thank you for signing up to WhatToWatch.
+Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.